maroayman/depi-project-1/README.md

-# 📝 Flask Note App with MariaDB on EC2 (RHEL 9) & Mounted Backup Volume
+# 📝 Flask Note App with MariaDB on EC2 (Amazon Linux 2023) & Mounted Backup Volume

 This project is a minimal Flask web application that lets users save and manage notes using a MariaDB backend.
 It’s designed to run on an AWS EC2 instance with a dedicated EBS volume mounted for MariaDB data backup.